- Part Number:1910

 Gas holders shall be constructed on the gasometer principle, the bell being suitably guided.
 The gas bell shall move freely without tendency to bind and shall have a clearance of at least 2 inches (5 cm) from the shell.

 The gas holder may be located in the generator room, in a separate room or out of doors.
 In order to prevent collapse of the gas bell or infiltration of air due to a vacuum caused by the compressor or booster pump or cooling of the gas, a compressor or booster cutoff shall be provided at a point 12 inches (0.3 m) or more above the landing point of the bell.
-When the gas holder is located indoors, the room shall be ventilated in accordance with paragraph (f)(6)(ii) of this section and heated and lighted in accordance with subdivisions (f)(6)(iii) and (f)(6)(iv) of this section.
+When the gas holder is located indoors, the room shall be ventilated in accordance with paragraph (f)(6)(ii) of this section and heated and lighted in accordance with paragraphs (f)(6)(iii) and (f)(6)(iv) of this section.

 When the gas holder is not located within a heated building, gas holder seals shall be protected against freezing.